There's a new sense of excitement surrounding The Mosaic Company (MOS) - The Dwinnex

-The closing price of The Mosaic Company (NYSE: MOS) was $47.06 for the day, down -0.40% from the previous closing price of $47.25.
-In other words, the price has decreased by -$0.19 from its previous closing price.
-On the day, 3490586 shares were traded.
-MOS stock price reached its highest trading level at $48.78 during the session, while it also had its lowest trading level at $47.04.
+The closing price of The Mosaic Company (NYSE: MOS) was $48.46 for the day, up 0.23% from the previous closing price of $48.35.
+In other words, the price has increased by $+0.11 from its previous closing price.
+On the day, 3345600 shares were traded.
+MOS stock price reached its highest trading level at $50.40 during the session, while it also had its lowest trading level at $40.29.

 Sponsored